Water supply and sanitation in Nicaragua: Service provision

-The Buen Vivir movement encompasses initiatives that aim to enhance rural capacity and address inequalities in water distribution by promoting sustainable development strategies.

-In Ecuador, Buen Vivir principles have been integrated into watershed management programs, such as the New Governance Model implemented in Tungurahua province.
-This model emphasizes participatory governance and indigenous norms, which have led to innovative approaches in water resource management.
-Local communities have been actively involved in decision-making processes, ensuring that water access and distribution are equitable and sustainable.
-Efforts under Buen Vivir have also included community-led water governance, prioritizing community involvement in managing water resources.
-Local stakeholders, including indigenous groups and farmers' associations, play key roles in designing and implementing water management plans tailored to local needs.

-Buen Vivir initiatives promote infrastructure development to improve water access in rural areas.
-This includes building water storage facilities, irrigation systems, and potable water supply networks to ensure reliable water supply for agricultural and domestic use.
-Similar to initiatives such as ETAP, capacity building and education are also integral components of Buen Vivir strategies.
-Initiatives invest in training sessions and workshops to empower local communities in sustainable water management practices with topics including water conservation, efficient irrigation techniques, and ecosystem-based approaches to enhance rural livelihoods.

 Other functions

 The Social Investment Fund FISE finances infrastructure and supports local communities in the management of infrastructure.
 In the water and sanitation sector it has been particularly active in rural water supply and sanitation.

 Besides providing services in urban areas ENACAL also supported community organizations in rural areas and has been quite successful in this field.
 Both the WHO and the US-financed Environmental Health Project report high levels of sustainability of rural water service provision in projects supported by ENACAL's rural water directorate.
 However, in 2005, the responsibility for support to rural communities was given to FISE and donor funds are now channeled through it.

 Economic efficiency

 The efficiency of urban service provision is low, with estimated non-revenue water of more than 55% in Managua.
 ENACAL has taken recent steps to improve efficiency, however and labor productivity has increased from 7.5 employees per 1000 water connections in 2006 to 7.04 in 2007.
 In 2007 operating and administrative costs decreased by 10%.
 ENACAL has accomplished these improvements by cutting back on energy usage, increasing billed revenue to 11.6% as of April 2008 through improving their commercial database, expanding metering, and identifying customers who were not previously billed.

 Despite these improvements, ENACAL currently has a debt of 436 million córdobas (US$24 million) which is continuously growing as their expenses exceed their earnings by C$31.8 million (US$1.7 million) per month.